zhangel0/Eric-Zhang-19.github.io/_pages/about.md

 ## Education

 Eric prides himself on his diverse skill set.
 His most prominent fields of expertise are rapid prototyping methods, design thinking skills (Human Centered Design), and mechanical and electrical design/prototyping.
+Eric has worked at The Wondry - Vanderbilt's Innovation Center - for three years and has been an undergraduate researcher in the Welding Automation Lab for two years.

 * The Early College at Guilford
   * High School Diploma